ksruthi1992/park/parking-report.md

 **RE-7: 1** System can provide user with data demonstrating expected flow derived from date, time, and lot.

+**RE-8: System can lookup user schedule and suggest parking lots that are available and prioritize based on destination.

 ### Use Cases: Descriptions ###

 **UC-1: FindLot** User uses their current location to find a parking lot.